-3-4.4 Stand-by Hours and Operations
+4-4.4 Stand-by Operations

-Paid hours guaranteed by contractual agreements with the bargaining units that cannot be applied to performance of work must be recorded as nonproductive work hours using stand-by operation numbers.
+Paid hours guaranteed by contractual agreements with the bargaining units that cannot be applied to performance of work must be recorded as nonproductive work hours using stand-by operations.

-3-4.4.1 Definitions
+4-4.4.1 Definitions

-Stand-by flours are hours' recorded for which career bargaining unit employees are guaranteed work hours, as required by applicable national labor agreements, but for which there is insufficient-work available.
+Stand-by hours are hours recorded for which career bargaining unit employees are guaranteed work hours, as required by applicable national labor agreements, but for which there is insufficient work available.
 Normally, stand-by time is used for unplanned, low-work-volume periods on a particular day or days, or unplanned events such as equipment or communication breakdowns.
 Other examples include idle time as a result of storms, power failures, and lack of work.
 Stand-by hours do not include nonproductive time for temporary equipment breakdowns of 10 minutes or less.

-Stand-by operations are designated by operation numbers specifically provided for recording nonproductive hours in Section 3-4.4.6 and Appendix A.
+Stand-by operations are listed by operation numbers specifically provided for recording nonproductive hours in section 4-4.4.6.

-3-4.4.2 Applicability to Facilities
+4-4.4.2 Applicability to Facilities

-This policy applies to bargaining unit work hours in Function 1 processing facilities, such as processing and distribution centers/facilities, bulk mail centers, and air mail centers or facilities; in Function 2 installations, such as Post

-Offices ", stations, and delivery distribution units; and in Function 4 retail units and central forwarding units.
+This policy applies to bargaining unit work hours in Function 1 processing facilities, such as PDCs/PDFs, L&DCs, bulk mail centers (BMC), and air mail centers or facilities; in Function 2 installations, such as Post Offices, stations, and delivery distribution units (DDU); and in Function 4 retail units and central forwarding units.

-Generally, remote encoding centers must use staffing flexibilities provided by their transition employee workforce to adjust to workload fluctuations.
-However, equipment and communication failures that are expected to be overcome, but meet the definition of nonproductive time above, are appropriate conditions for stand-by operations at remote encoding centers.
+Generally, remote encoding centers (REC) must use staffing flexibilities provided by their transition employee workforce to adjust to workload fluctuations.
+However, equipment and communication failures that are expected to be overcome, but meet the definition of nonproductive time above, are appropriate conditions for stand-by operations at RECs.

-3-4.4.3 Responsibility
+4-4.4.3 Responsibility

-The vice president of Network Operations Management provides the policy direction and the reporting systems and operation numbers for recording all types of workhours, including those for stand-by operations.
+The Vice President of Network Operations provides the policy direction and the reporting systems and operation numbers for recording all types of work hours, including those for stand-by operations.